 Goal setting is the process of outlining targets or objectives.
-These targets are usually sports specific goals and can be long term - winning the league - or short term - score 3 points from 6 shots during a practice game.
-Goal setting can be a particularly powerful motivating tool for players as it can:
+These targets are usually sport-specific goals and can be long term - winning the league - or short term - score 3 points from 6 shots during a practice game.
+Goal setting can be a particularly powerful motivating tool for teenagers as it can:

-- Focus attention on the target - Encourage persistence and practice over time - Promote the development of problem solving skills - Increase the effort and intensity
+- Focus attention on the target - Increase the effort and intensity - Encourage persistence and practice over time - Promote the development of problem solving skills